About the Breed and Proper care

 Regular grooming is essential when caring for a feline, even the short-haired Maine Coon.
 It’s recommended to brush them few times a week, using a soft-bristled brush to avoid tangles.
 Unless they get extremely dirty, there’s no need to bathe cats.
 Wipe them with a damp cloth or cat wipes after brushing.
 It’s also recommended to clip the nails regularly (helps to keep furniture without scratches!).
 In later age include teeth brushing.

-Animal protein—Protein consists of chains of amino acids vital for strong muscles, healthy organs, and normal reproduction.
+Animal protein: Protein consists of chains of amino acids vital for strong muscles, healthy organs, and normal reproduction.
 Cats efficiently metabolize protein derived from meat and fish, while they cannot break down plant-based protein properly or absorb essential micronutrients from it.

 Animal fat: Fatty acids promote healthy growth, ease inflammation, and keep your Maine Coon’s skin and coat shiny.
 Make sure to stay within the recommended amount (under 20%) because overconsumption can cause weight gain and related problems.

 Vitamins and minerals: These micronutrients are essential for normal development as they support enzyme formation, nutrient utilization, and pH balance.
-There’s no need for supplements since felines get all the necessary vitamins and minerals from meat.
+There’s no need for supplements since felines get all necessary vitamins and minerals from meat.

 Dry or wet food?
 What’s the healthiest choice for your Maine Coon?